Dairy Products for Lactose Intolerance

 With more low-lactose and lactose-free options than ever, nothing’s standing between you and dairy’s nutritious, delicious benefits.

 Lactose intolerance is a very individualized condition.
-There are often many ways for those with lactose intolerance or showing lactose intolerance symptoms to keep the great taste and nutritional benefits of dairy foods (milk, cheese and yogurt) in their diet, like starting with lactose-free dairy foods and choosing foods with minimal amounts of lactose
+There are many ways for those with lactose intolerance to keep the great taste and nutritional benefits of dairy foods (milk, cheese and yogurt) in their diet, like starting with lactose-free dairy foods and choosing foods with minimal amounts of lactose

 For example, lactose-free milk is real milk without lactose.
 It has almost the same taste, texture and nutrients as regular milk.
 In addition, it can be used the same way to replace regular milk in your favorite recipes.